Prison violence: Causes of violence

+Prison violence results from an interplay of individual, institutional, and environmental factors.
+Understanding these causes is essential for developing effective prevention strategies.

 Overcrowding

 Overcrowding is a significant problem many prisons face because handling a large number of volatile inmates at once can lead to many altercations.
 Other factors, such as a shortage of guards and inmates possessing weapons, can create further opportunities for violent incidents to occur.
 Trying to assert authority and strict rules on these violent offenders is extremely difficult due to the fact that these people do not respond well to restrictions and being told what to do.
 Having to focus on so many dangerous people at once is just not possible because there will always be someone not being watched over at any given moment; this is most likely when inmates choose to strike.
 Overcrowding is a very common issue in American prisons that leads to prison violence because the prisons will be understaffed.

 Staffing levels

 Prison violence and prison suicide in England and Wales have been increasing year on year while staffing levels have been falling.
 Reduction in the number of staff is blamed for this and the Ministry of Justice has admitted that staff cuts are a factor.
 It was felt urgent action was needed.
 The government has provided money for increased staff, but staffing levels are set to remain below 2010 levels.

 Mark Day of the Prison Reform Trust spoke of a “hidden emergency unfolding in our prison system” and said increasing prison violence should not become the new normal the lives of people living and working in prisons depended on that.
 Frances Crook, of the Howard League for Penal Reform, said:

 Cutting staff and prison budgets while allowing the number of people behind bars to grow unchecked has created a toxic mix of violence, death and human misery … Today’s figures show that we cannot wait for legislation – bold and radical action is needed now to stop the death toll rising further.